-There is no copyright on this work.
-Reprint it whole or in part (though we would like to be credited).
-As it is very London-based we hope that squatting groups, particularly those outside London, will produce versions with additional information relating to their own local experience.
+There is no copyright on this work: reprint it whole or in part (though we would like to be credited).
+As it is very London-based we hope that squatters, particularly those outside London, will produce leaflets with information relating to their own local experience to go with it.
+If you have additional information which you think should be in the next edition, let us know.